pyth-network/pyth-neon/README.md

 # Pyth on Neon

-This repo contains a smart contract making Pyth price fees available on Neon EVM.
+This repo contains a smart contract making Pyth price feeds available on Neon EVM.

 ### How to use